 - Green Shop Pass with CNC 1 upgrade (College of Engineering TEAM Lab, formerly known as the Student Shop)

-- Completion of the admissions form (found on the program website under the "Curriculum, Admission and Completion" section under the "Admission" expanding header)
+- Completion of the declaration form (found on the program website)

 - Meeting with a faculty advisor

-Students must complete an admissions form, obtain the required signatures, and bring the form to one of the student services coordinators for the Department of Mechanical Engineering.
-The form will be used to ensure that students have completed the Green Shop Pass and CNC 1 upgrade in the College of Engineering TEAM Lab, meet the GPA requirement for admission, meet the course grade requirement for courses already completed, and list courses that are planned in order to satisfy the certificate program.
+Students must complete a declaration form, obtain the required signatures, and bring the form to one of the student services coordinators for the Department of Mechanical Engineering.
+The form will be used to ensure that students have completed the Green Shop Pass and CNC 1 upgrade in the College of Engineering TEAM Lab, meet the GPA requirement for declaration, meet the course grade requirement for courses already completed, and list courses that are planned in order to satisfy the certificate program.
 The form will contain fields for the following information:

 - Study plan (courses that have been taken, are being taken, and plan to take)